 The walkSTEM® initiative is one example of a talkSTEM program that was created to invite children, families, parents, and educators, to observe their everyday environments through a STEM lens.
 Parents and educators have access to the free talkSTEM YouTube channel that contains all the walkSTEM® experiences talkSTEM has created so far.
 Students can use these videos to explore familiar and new locations, all while learning relevant science, technology, engineering, and math!

 Want to get involved?
-Click here to learn about volunteer opportunities with talkSTEM.
+Learn more about volunteer opportunities with talkSTEM.

 Every child is a STEM child, Every space is a STEM space